Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Season Stats

-- Sanders has churned out a team-best 754 rushing yards (50.3 per game) with zero touchdowns.
+- Sanders has rushed for a team-leading 754 yards on 137 carries (50.3 yards per game) while scoring zero touchdowns.

 - He has received 137 of his team's 483 carries this season (28.4%).

-- The Eagles, who rank ninth in the NFL in points scored, have attempted a pass 47.3% of the time while opting for the ground attack 52.7% of the time.
+- The Eagles, who rank ninth in the NFL in points scored, have dropped back to pass 47.3% of the time while opting for the ground attack 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with Washington.